refinery-labs/refinery/customer-docs/refinery/docs/transitions/index.md

 	The order of the returned values in the array is non-deterministic.

 !!! note
-	You can also have multiple nodes chained together before ending in a `fan-in` transition (instead of just a `fan-out` to a Lambda node to a `fan-in`).
-However, if all of the Lambdas do not `fan-in` properly the transition will fail.
+	You can also have multiple nodes chained together before ending in a `fan-in` transition (instead of just a `fan-out` to a `Code Block` node to a `fan-in`).
+However, if all of the `Code Blocks` do not `fan-in` properly the transition will fail.
 This can occur in situations such as a `Code Block` reaching its max execution time, for example.